Ceiling Fans vs. Air Conditioners

 In such situations, one can expect running costs and electricity bills to rise, underscoring the importance of energy efficiency.
 Hence, it’s essential to consider the ceiling fan with the cheapest running cost.
 If you go for a high-speed fan that usually consumes around 60 to 100 watts of power, the running cost will be approximately $42 a year.

 However, if you choose any average indoor ceiling fan, it’ll consume 30 to 50 watts.
 So, your running costs will automatically decrease.
-We’ve calculated all these numbers assuming that the fan will be running for several hours every day.
+We’ve calculated all these numbers, assuming the fan will run for several hours daily.

-When it comes to comparing the running costs of a ceiling fan to an air-con, the difference is quite staggering.
-Operating the most robust ceiling fan typically costs only a few cents per hour, starkly contrasting the average cost of running ducted air conditioning, which can range from $0.25 to $0.35 per hour.
+When comparing the running costs of a ceiling fan to an air-con, the difference is quite staggering.
+Operating the most robust ceiling fan typically costs only a few cents per hour, contrasting the average cost of running ducted air conditioning, ranging from $0.25 to $0.35 per hour.

-An air conditioner is much more effective in keeping a room cool and comfortable compared to a ceiling fan.
-But, using air-con for multiple hours a day can result in a mountain-sized electricity bill.
-So, except for the most scorching summer days, it’s best to stick to using the ceiling fan if you want to shave off a few hundred dollars from your electricity bills.
+An air conditioner is much more effective in keeping a room cool and comfortable than a ceiling fan.
+But, using air-con for multiple hours daily can result in a mountain-sized electricity bill.
+So, except for the most scorching summer days, using the ceiling fan to shave off a few hundred dollars from your electricity bills is best.

-The unpredictable weather in Australia can be unforgiving, and it’s only natural to plan to install a new ceiling fan in your house.
-And after going through our article, we hope you have a better idea regarding the running costs of a ceiling fan.
+The unpredictable weather in Australia can be unforgiving, so it’s only natural to plan to install a new ceiling fan in your house.
+After reading our article, we hope you have a better idea of the running costs of a ceiling fan.

 However, we’ve just offered an average estimation of the running costs.
 Our numbers are not set in stone, and the prices are bound to vary based on your hours of usage, fan speed, fan motor, and electricity usage rate.